|A tea party|

 After the lost war the ideals of the bourgeoisie were in shambles, the working class unemployed.
 This caused a political cleavage in Germany with the formation of radical political parties at the right and the left of the party spectrum.
 Political murder and putsches were frequent.
 As the economic situation deteriorated with the Black Thursday in 1929 and unemployment rising, the gains of Communists and Nazis in democratic elections surged preventing the formation of stable governments.
 The disaster that followed you all know.

 Would Joe the Plumber* yearning for the traditional American values hum a similar tune today as the middle class German in the Weimar Republic?
-I don’t know but taking into account what I wrote above the situation in the US cannot be compared to the Weimar Republic.
+I don’t know, but taking into account what I wrote above about the situation in the US cannot be compared to the Weimar Republic.
 In the States contrary to Europe right and left wing parties although they exist do not play any role.
 The fight between right and left takes place within the two traditional parties.
-Will in particular the Republicans split as the moderate intellectuals may no longer tolerate the primitive propaganda of their extreme right.
+Will, in particular, the Republicans split as the moderate intellectuals may no longer tolerate the primitive propaganda of their extreme right.

 *not to be confused with Piotr Adamski the plombier Polonais in France who has a different profile

 Middle class America is greatly disturbed feeling that many traditional values do no longer hold while new challenges are facing the US.
 Can one really go back to the good old times with church and sheriff where on Sundays the minister told the congregation the right way and sheriff Mad Dillon's six shooter assured that no killers or spoilers disturbed the hard working and country loving people?